MAGIC: THE GATHERING – FALLOUT Collection Brings a Wasteland World to Tabletop

 Wizards of the Coast

-Load up your Pip-Boy with plenty of mana (you figure out how!) because Magic: The Gathering – Fallout is coming next year.
-When it arrives it won’t show up with just a few fun cards like some other Magic: The Gathering collaborations, either.
+Load up your Pip-Boy with plenty of mana (you figure out how!) because Magic: The Gathering – Fallout is here to combine your favorite franchises.
+This collaboration didn’t just show up with a few fun cards like some other Magic: The Gathering collaborations, either.
 This is a considerable union of two very popular games.
-Here’s how Wizards of the Coast describes its upcoming Fallout collection:
+Here’s how Wizards of the Coast describes its Fallout collection:

 Magic: The Gathering – Fallout celebrates elements of all Fallout games since 1997 and represents the first “modern view” of some of the classic Fallout games, including updates to characters and settings from Fallout and Fallout 2.
 We hope to pay homage to Fallout‘s high-energy, high-action, post-nuclear RPG roots.
 Whether you join the side of some of Fallout‘s most infamous characters or choose to play as a Vault survivor fighting gangs of raiders, super-mutants, irradiated monsters, and pre-war robots, life in the wastes won’t be easy!

-The Fallout collection will feature four Commander decks, each with its own theme.
-That will include the Dogmeat-centered Scrappy Survivors deck, Mutant Menace, Hail, Caesar, and Science!
-They’ll be sold individually and as a bundle.
+The Fallout collection features four Commander decks, each with its own theme.
+This includes the Dogmeat-centered Scrappy Survivors deck, Mutant Menace, Hail, Caesar, and Science!
+They are sold individually and as a bundle.

 Four Magic: The Gathering Commander decks unopened